Home > News > Innovation is the Key to Global Competitiveness

 Merino Group has completed 50 years of presence in the industry.
 Today, we are one of the top brands in the Indian laminate industry and have a strong footprint in the global arena.

 Tell us briefly about your journey with Merino over the years.
-Also, share about your major success stories over the decades in India.
+Also, share your major success stories over the decades in India.

-Merino Group has always been the innovator and has added several benchmarks in this industry to its credit, all of them firstly launched by the group.
+Merino Group has always been the innovator and has added several benchmarks in this industry to its credit, all of them first launched by the group.
 We are driven by our constant efforts to maintain economy, excellence and ethics in all our businesses and with this thought, we got ISO certification in 1996 as the system driver.
-Once the system was adopted, we ensured to follow strict ITenabled practices to make it efficient and the entire working was switched to an integrated ERP platform.
+Once the system was adopted, we ensured to follow strict IT-enabled practices to make it efficient and the entire working was switched to an integrated ERP platform.

-Innovation is the key to global competitiveness and Merino has continuously striven to provide innovative products to compliment the diverse needs of the interior and architectural segment.
+Innovation is the key to global competitiveness and Merino has continuously striven to provide innovative products to complement the diverse needs of the interior and architectural segment.
 “Merino” symbolises quality and reliability in terms of both its products and services.
-The recent launch of Gloss Meister Series is a major success story where we offer mirror-like gloss panels and we are now in the process of launching fingerprint-free matte panels.
+The recent launch of the Gloss Meister Series is a major success story where we offer mirror-like gloss panels and we are now in the process of launching fingerprint-free matte panels.
 The External Wall Cladding, an endurable weatherproof protector, is all set to act as a guardian for exterior surfaces.

 What are the product categories offered by Merino?

-Please tell us about your company facilities and infrastructure?
+Please tell us about your company facilities and infrastructure.

 Our manufacturing units are located in north, west and south India to ensure minimum logistics of delivery across the country.
 We have a production capacity of 50 million sq m per annum for decorative laminates in the interior segment with our manufacturing facilities in Rohad (Haryana) and Hapur (UP) and new facilities in Dahej (Gujarat) and Hosur (Tamil Nadu).
 We have committed ourselves to uphold the highest manufacturing standards, a practice that has earned all our facilities pertinent certifications that include ISO 9001, ISO 14001 and OHSAS 18001.